Kentucky – Indiana Estate Planning Attorneys Answer Frequently Asked Questions

 How does retirement fit into the estate planning picture?

 Most people have a significant portion of their assets in a retirement account, pension plan, 401k plan, and/or annuities.
 And yet, many estate plans do not address these assets.
 This is a big oversight because an estate plan should include all assets.
 Improper or outdated beneficiary designations on these accounts can trigger disastrous tax results that could significantly reduce the amount of an inheritance that a beneficiary might receive.
-Even worse, that hard earned retirement money can go to the wrong person when the beneficiary designation on a retirement account is (delete “are”) not properly set up and updated from time to time to reflect the current situation.
+Even worse, that hard-earned retirement money can go to the wrong person when the beneficiary designation on a retirement account is (delete “are”) not properly set up and updated from time to time to reflect the current situation.
 For example, an old 401k plan from a previous employer that was established decades ago may designate someone as a beneficiary who has passed away, or in some cases, may be an ex-spouse or someone who is estranged from the family.
 Those assets may end up passing to someone else, and not to the beneficiary the deceased intended.
+If this happens, seek a Kentucky probate lawyer right away for legal guidance.